dilraj-vyas/invoice-service/README.md

 # Infrastructure Layer:

-For Messaging Embedded ActiveMq is being used
+For Messaging InMemory ActiveMq is  used
 JmsTemplate (used by the EventListener class to listen for events on the messaging queue)